What Is a C-Section?

 But you may feel the doctors pushing or pulling on your middle section as they work to remove your baby from your uterus.
 You may feel nothing, or it may feel like pressure, but it shouldn’t hurt.

-You should be able to hear and see your baby once he or she is born.
+You should be able to hear and see your baby once they are born.
 The doctor should let you hold them right after the C-section is finished.
 If you’re planning to breastfeed, you may also be able to try feeding your baby.
 But not every new mom gets to hold their baby right after a C-section.

 After your baby is born, your doctor will remove your placenta and stitch you up.
 The entire procedure should take only about 45 minutes to an hour.